 Option 1 - Agreeing it yourselves

-Agreeing things without help is far from easy.
+Agreeing things without help is not easy.
 You will need to find ways to discuss the issues without your emotions getting in the way and accept you probably won't get everything you want.

-- Agree in advance with your ex-partner how and when you will try to come to agreements.
+- Agree in advance with your ex how and when you will try to come to an agreement.
 For example, will you find a date to meet on neutral territory, do it over email, or will you use a family mediation service?
-Nobody likes to feel ambushed and you have a much better chance of agreeing something if you both arrive at it feeling that you have chosen this approach and you want it to succeed.
+Nobody likes to feel ambushed and you have a much better chance of agreeing something if you start your discussions feeling that you have chosen the approach and you want it to succeed.

 - If you have a lot to discuss, try and agree what is urgent and deal with that first.
-You may have different priorities, but dealing first with the things that are most worrying for each of you can make things go much more smoothly.
+You may have different priorities but dealing first with what is most worrying for each of you can make the other things go much more smoothly.

-- If you have to discuss arrangements for the children and finances consider dealing with them separately – maybe at separate meetings.
+- If you have to discuss arrangements both for your children and finances, consider dealing with them separately – maybe at separate meetings.

 - Many people just want to sort everything out immediately so at least they don’t have to deal with the uncertainty.
-But things often go more smoothly if you take a little bit of time.
+But things often go more smoothly if you force yourself to take a little bit of time.

-- Before you discuss it, think about the outcome you would like and where you can be flexible.
-If you know what your ex-partner might feel about that, think if there’s anything you can do to make it more appealing for them.
+- Before you talk, think about the outcome you would like and where you can be flexible.
+If you know what your ex might feel about your suggestion, think if there’s anything you can do to make it more appealing for them.

 “My ex and I sorted out quite a lot of stuff over email.
 The best piece of advice I was given was to take two days before replying to any email.
 That gave me time to get really angry and calm down again before I said anything.”
 Colvin